natcap/natural-capital-footprint-impact/README.md

 ### footprint data by asset category
 A table where each row represents an asset category.
-The first column is named after the asset category attribute.
-In this example, `facility_category` is used consistent with the S&P asset data.
+The first column is named `category`.
+The category values will be cross-referenced with the categories in the asset table.
 The second column is named `area`.
 This is the size (in square meters) of footprint to draw for assets of this category.

 | facility_category | area |